Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases. Details

 If you’re interested in these tests that Victorinox conducts, you can check them out here.

 Victorinox holds a high reputation in the watch industry.
 The brand makes durable Swiss-made timepieces with signature military-inspired designs that work well for those who want a quality watch at a good value.

 You’ll find neither fancy extras nor luxurious materials from these watches – they don’t pretend to be something they are not.

 Due to their price points, Victorinox is often considered a decent entry-level Swiss watch alongside Wenger and Tissot.
 But don’t let yourself deceived by the term “entry-level” – it’s not in correlation with quality.

 Victorinox watches are typically priced between $300-$700.
-You’ll come across older and simpler models at a $100-$200 value, but also some of the expensive ones costing over $2,000.
+You’ll come across older and simpler models at $100-$200, but also some of the expensive ones costing over $2,000.
 The prices vary from reseller to reseller.

 Analog quartz watches are the most affordable, while the new line of Victorinox automatic watches has the highest price tag.

 For the majority of watch manufacturers, the years they’ve been in the business usually determine their quality standards.
 Let’s be fair, recognized watch brands have typically been around for more than 100 years.
 Take, for example, Seiko, Citizen, Tissot, or Hamilton.

 As for Victorinox, the 30 years of watch manufacturing might not seem decent enough for them to be regarded as equal to the previously mentioned brands.